Tuesday, January 6th, 2026

 Hector was gonna die.

+Mom looked up.
 “Ruben.”
-Mom hugged him, tight.
-“I’m glad you’re not dead.”
-Her words hummed through the hug.
+She came close.
+Hugged him, tight.
+“I’m so glad you’re not dead.”
+Her words hummed through the hug, warm, and a little scared.
 She took a few deep breaths, which pressed it tighter.
-Now, close to someone, he could smell his pukiness again.

 “Me too.”
 He’d meant that to sound more… smartass-y.
 Instead it just sounded… flat.

-Mom shifted to face him more directly.
+Mom looked him over again.
 “Actually, right now I’m a little more concerned about this having already happened four times previously without a word from you.
 Why?”

 Ruben turned his gaze off to the side.
 “I dunno.
 I didn’t want to worry you?”
+Mom’s hands slid off him.
+Crossed.
 No. That was stupid, and a huge crock of shit.
 If he didn’t want to worry her he wouldn’t be messing around with a venomous, man-eating monster in the first place.
 “No. I mean.”
 Why didn’t he tell her?
 Other than the fact it was nothing but bad.
 But bad didn’t… matter.
 Mom could handle bad.
 “I guess… I guess I didn’t want us to put down Hector.”

-“Well… that helps to know, but I meant more why did it happen four times?”
-She paused.
-He could feel her eyes on him still, but he couldn’t meet them.
-“Ruben, why are you willing to risk your life more than once to train Hector?”
+“Well…” Mom’s gaze dropped to the floor.
+“That helps to know.”
+She looked up again.
+“But I meant more why did it happen four other times?”
+She hung onto the silence.
+He could feel her eyes on him still.
+“Rube, why are you willing to risk your life more than once to train Hector?”

 Something went very still in Ruben.
-He searched for an answer on the tabletop, but nothing made sense.
+He searched for an answer on the floor, but nothing made sense.
+“I don’t know.”

-“Is it because you love him?”
-Mom prompted, gentle.
+Mom leaned forward, elbows on her knees.
+Clasped her hands.
+“Is it because you love him?” she prompted, gentle.